-You’re already aware of those major milestones your baby will reach one day, such as rolling over, crawling and walking.
+You’re already aware of those major milestones your baby will reach one day, such as sitting up on their own, rolling over, crawling and walking.
 But did you know there are hundreds more skills and mini-milestones they’ll master along the way?
 And if you share in their joy of movement, you can make a real difference to how they develop.

 Here are a few simple exercises you can do with your baby to encourage their development, from newborn to four months.